B A R E L Y B A D W E B S I T E

 As with the other two above, they thought that you stress a word by putting quotes around it.
 How can we "stop" this icky trend?

 licensed.jpg (12,888 bytes) This sign appears on the rear of a vehicle owned by a pest control company.
 I spotted it parked a few houses away from where I live.
-It's not one of those tacky slap-on magnetic deals, it's quite professional-looking, and it's kinda' cute once you figure it out.
+It's not one of those tacky, slap-on, magnetic deals, it's quite professional-looking, and it's kinda' cute once you figure it out.

 But, needless to say, the word bugs should not be in quotes (nor, for that matter, should it be in all caps).